-Here’s my SPRING NICOISE SALMON SALAD.
+Here’s my NICOISE SALMON SALAD.
 I’m a gal that loves an entree platter — there’s something for everyone.
 It’s ideal if you are loving seafood or observing Lent.
 NiÃ§oise eating, with a twist, and most of it is do-ahead!
 Delicious!

 This delicious seafood salad is perfect whether you’re on Whole30, observing Lent, or just feeling hungry for salmon!